sunfish-prj/Service-Ledger/README.md

 ## Installation Guide

-### Dependencies
+### Requirements

-Install the dependencies
+Install the NodeJs environment, specifically:
 - *Node.js v6.x*
 - *Npm v3.x*
 Releases and installation guides can be found on the official web-sites [here](https://nodejs.org) and [here](https://www.npmjs.com/)

-In case the MongoDB back-end in used, install the dependency
+In case the MongoDB back-end in used, install the following version:
 - *MongoDB v3.x*
 Releases and installation guides can be found on the official web-site [here](https://www.mongodb.com/).